Neighbors Press For Traffic Solutions At Treacherous Fair Haven Stretch

 City officials are looking into ways of slowing down traffic by Front Street and Grand Avenue after hearing some horror stories from neighbors like Nathalie Bonafé.

-They heard the stories, and pleas for help, at a community meeting held Wednesday afternoon near the Grand Avenue Bridge drawbridge, by the entrance to Quinnipiac River Park.
+They listened to these accounts, and pleas for help, at a community meeting held Wednesday afternoon near the Grand Avenue Bridge drawbridge, by the entrance to Quinnipiac River Park.
 The meeting was organized by Fair Haven’s Chatham Square Neighborhood Association.

 Bonafé (pictured above with officials) recalled waking up one cold night this March to a ruckus outside her Grand Avenue residence.
 It was 1:30 a.m.
 She opened her front door to find a car rammed into a tree, parallel to her house.